rockhazard/rwal/README.md

 `sudo apt-get install python3-pil python3-tk xclip feh`

 #### Configuration:
-On first run, rWall does _not_ set a wallpaper.
+On first run, rwal does _not_ set a wallpaper.
 Instead, a configuration folder is created as `[user]/.config/rwall`.
 Rwall.conf, background.conf, and images.txt files are created there.
 Use rwall.conf to set your image directories and default config editor.
-Otherwise, rWall will use [user]/Pictures by default on its next execution.
+Otherwise, rwal will use [user]/Pictures by default on its next execution.

 #### Examples:
 * To use the default image directory
-`rwall.py`
+`rwal.py`

 * To specify a directory at the commandline
-`rwall.py -d /path/to/directory`
+`rwal.py -d /path/to/directory`

-* To specify the first of five predefined directoies `rwall.py -1`
+* To specify the first of five predefined directoies `rwal.py -1`

-* To use a list of newline-separated image paths `rwall.py -l /path/to/image/list.txt`
+* To use a list of newline-separated image paths `rwal.py -l /path/to/image/list.txt`

-* To advance to the next image in a directory or list `rwall.py -n`
+* To advance to the next image in a directory or list `rwal.py -n`

 * For more help
-`rwall.py -h`
+`rwal.py -h`

 ### Changelog ###